minggli/chatbot/README.md

 ### Virtualenv
 Run script `./install.sh`.
 This will first make a virtual environment `venv` and install components within it.
 ### Docker (Optional)
-Run `docker make -t minggli/chatbot .` to make a Docker image using Debian base image.
+Run `docker make -t minggli/chatbot .` to make a Docker image locally.
+This is not mandatory as `docker run` pulls remote image as fallback.

 ## Running chatbot